Louis Theroux documentaries are a great example of ‘postmodern’ research methods.

 - Firstly, these documentaries select unusual, deviant case studies to focus on, which is especially true of the latest series – ‘Dark States’ which consists of three episodes about heroin users, sex trafficking and murder.

 - Secondly, they tend to have a narrative style, focusing on people’s stories.

 - Thirdly, there’s a lack of structure about the documentaries… Theroux makes a connection with people and sees where that leads.

 - Fourthly – there’s no real attempt to be critical, or provide any analyses of the role of economic and political structures which lie behind these stories.
 In short, they are not properly sociological!

-- Finally, these documentaries seem to be produced for entertainment purposes only – they simply invite us to marvel or gawp at the ‘fantastically fucked up’ individuals before us, without offering any real solutions as to how they might sort their lives out, or how society should deal with them.
+- Finally, these documentaries seem to be produced for entertainment purposes only – they simply invite us to marvel or gawp at the ‘messed up’ individuals before us, without offering any real solutions as to how they might sort their lives out, or how society should deal with them.

 A brief analysis of two episodes of ‘Dark States’ demonstrates the postmodern nature of these documentaries:

 In the first episode in the series, H****n Town, Theroux looks at how the over-prescription of painkillers has unleashed a heroin epidemic.
 Theroux says that he largely steered clear of the pharmaceutical companies, regulators and politicians who permitted the disaster….
 Instead, he hung out on streets where heroin and opioid addiction is “off the scale, unlike anything I’d ever seen before” and made addicts the stars, giving them space to express themselves and showing how many are beguiled by the romance of being outlaws.

 The third episode, on Sex Trafficking in Houston, focuses on the relationships between sex workers and pimps, also shows the ‘postmodern documentary method – in which Theroux deliberately avoided making any value judgments: